-View arts and exhibits and experience our community's vibrant African American culture.
-With its 6,500 square feet of gallery space, Diggs offers 10-15 visual art exhibitions each year and hosts educational programs in a number of disciplines.
+View arts, exhibits and experience Winston-Salem’s vibrant African American culture at Diggs Gallery.
+With its 6,500 square feet of gallery space, Diggs offers several visual art exhibitions each year and hosts educational programs in a number of disciplines.

-Take a guided tour of the sculpture garden and see the breathtaking Biggers Murals, Origins and Ascension, located in the O'Kelly Library on campus.
+Take a guided tour of the sculpture garden and see the breathtaking Biggers Murals, Origins and Ascension, located in the O'Kelly Library on the campus of Winston-Salem State University.
 These powerful works tower over you, standing more than 30 feet tall and 15 feet wide.

-Tour this newly restored one-room schoolhouse, built for African American students in the early 1900s.
+Tour the -restored one-room schoolhouse, Historic Oak Grove School, built for African American students in the early 1900s.
 It now serves as a museum exhibiting furniture, fixtures and school-related items found in one-room schools.
 Enjoy a special tour guided by former students who attended one-room schools.

 Find more about Winston-Salem's African-American history and heritage here.

 Don't forget to request your copy of the African-American Arts & Culture Guide here.